CGCL-codes/FIRE/readme.md

 #### Results

-Detection results not only display in the console, but also in the `result` folder as well.
+Detection results are not only display in the console, but also in the `result` folder as well.
 You can find the detection result in `result/[target-system]`.

 ### Run Remote or In Docker